 Brushing a Husky

 Twice a year, during their blowing coat seasons, they should be brushed at least every other day.
-And if you can, I would suggest brushing every day during this period.
+And if you can, I would suggest brushing them every day during this period.

 But any other time, Huskies only need to be brushed once every few days.
 At the very least, you’ll need to brush them once a week.

 This brush was made for double coated dogs, or so it seems.
 It’s excellent at reaching the undercoat of your Husky to get out all the loose short hairs.
-Though, I don’t recommend this for single-coated dogs.
+However, I don’t recommend this for single-coated dogs.

 Just check out the reviews and you’ll see why so many dog owners absolute love this brush.
 I highly recommend you check this out at Amazon.

 Taking regular baths is probably needed more with a Husky, especially if they frequently play outside.
 These dogs are playful and mischievous, so rolling in dirt mud is all part of their charm.

 However, you do not want to bathe your Husky too often.
 This doesn’t mean you should neglect bath time, but the less the better.